bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 You acknowledge and agree that the value available in the Card Account is limited to the funds that you have loaded into the Card Account or have been loaded into the Card Account on your behalf.
 You agree to sign the back of the Card immediately upon receipt.
 The expiration date of the Card is identified on the front or the back of your Card.
 The Card is a prepaid card.
 The Card is not a credit card.
 The Card will remain the property of the Issuer and must be surrendered upon demand.
 The Card is non-transferable and it may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
 We may refuse to process any transaction that we believe may violate the terms of this Agreement.
 Our business days are Monday through Friday, excluding public holidays, even if we are open.
 Any references to "days" found in this Agreement are calendar days unless indicated otherwise.

 Write down your Card number and the customer service phone number provided in this Agreement on a separate piece of paper in case your Card is lost, stolen, or destroyed.
 Keep the paper in a safe place.
 Please read this Agreement carefully and keep it for future reference.

 ## IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW CARD ACCOUNT

-To help the government fight the funding of terrorism and money laundering activities, Cambodia law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
+To help the government fight the funding of terrorism and money laundering activities, Cambodian law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
 What this means for you: When you open a Card Account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see a copy of your national ID or passport, or other identifying documents.

 ### Activate Your Card

 Your Card must be activated.
 To activate your Card, launch the mobile application associated with your card.
 Click on Activation.
 Or request to have an activation link sent to your mobile device.

-### Personal Identification Number
+### Personal Identification Number (PIN)

 After you activate your Card, you will request to set a 6 digit PIN.
 You should not write or keep your PIN with your Card.
 Never share your PIN with anyone.
 When entering your PIN, be sure it cannot be observed by others and do not enter your PIN into any terminal that appears to be modified or suspicious.
 If you believe that anyone has gained unauthorized access to your PIN, you should advise us immediately following the procedures in the paragraph labeled "Your Liability for Unauthorized Transfers."
 At any time, you can launch your application to disable the card or reset the PIN.